About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-A Missing American Woman In Nepal (etc.)
+A Missing American in Nepal (etc.)

-I DO hope it's Aubrey Sacco from Colorado (pictured here) who was seen at Nagarkot earlier today.
-It does kind of fit the M.O.--a girl alone, apparently getting on a bus, headed to the airport.
-Ingo has already included me with the K9 team if we need to deploy, but, right now, we're on standby pending confirmation that the sighting was indeed Aubrey.
+I do hope it's Aubrey Sacco from Colorado (pictured here) who was seen at Nagarkot earlier today.
+It does kind of fit the M.O.: a girl alone, apparently getting on a bus, headed to the airport.
+Ingo has already included me with the K9 team if we need to deploy, but right now, we're on standby pending confirmation that the sighting was indeed Aubrey.
 We should know in about an hour.

-Well, we'll see how much money I have left near the end of my trip and THEN maybe I'll spend more on fun stuff.
+Well, we'll see how much money I have left near the end of my trip, and then maybe I'll spend more on fun stuff.
 The clothes and fabrics are so cool.

 Anyhow, I wanted to answer several questions sent to me by Jayne.
 She suggested I answer them publically in case anyone else was wondering.
 So here goes...